2012 One of a Kind Show and Sale

 If, like me, you can only take so much visual stimulation at a time, know that all tickets are good for multiple entries on all the days of the show.
 I may return since I wasn’t organized enough to make my way to the gourmet gallery, which I’m sure has some things I would like for (myself or) my loved ones.

 I wandered aimlessly, stopping at random booths that caught my eye.
-The artist were friendly (except for that one) and happy to answer questions about their techniques and materials.
+The artists were friendly (except for that one) and happy to answer questions about their techniques and materials.
 It is always amazing to me how people create such beautiful and unique things that are often also useful.

 Just outside the easternmost elevators at booth 6118 is dconstruct.
 This is the kind of jewelry I love because it’s modern, funky, and fun.